AttackOnJasper/University-notes/psych253/psych253.md

 ### Why do we have self-serving bias
 - **self-affirmation theory** maintain positive self-image
-- **self-evaluation meaintenance theory** maintain self-esteem
+- **self-evaluation maintenance theory** maintain self-esteem
+	- Ways to maintain
 		- change distance from others
 		- change how important something is to us e.g. score is not important if fail the exam
 		- change our perception of how well we did

 ### Self-presentation (express oneself in a favorable way)
 - Self monitoring: high / low self-monitors